What Is Online College Like: A Student’s Experience

 Delivery Of Course Materials

 Online college courses involve the delivery of course materials and lessons over the internet.
-Students access study materials, lecture notes, and assignments through digital platforms, which can include text-based resources, audiovisual content, and interactive exercises.
+Students access study materials, lecture notes, and assignments through digital platforms, which can include text-based resources, audio-visual content, and interactive exercises.
 This approach allows for self-paced learning and the ability to review materials as needed.

 Interactive Learning Platforms